WinVector/pyvtreat/Examples/CrossVal/LeakTradeOff/CrossFrameExample.md

 What we see here is that we have apparently fit a perfect linear regression model for `y_example` using only a (re-encoded) constant input!

 A crucial point to notice is that the regression used large magnitude (and negative) coefficients.
 This is because there is a data leak, but it is low magnitude.
 So to exploit the data leak we have to scale it up quite a bit.
-This is typical: many results in the literature that show the efficacy of cross-methods do so by proving that with high probability that method is very near a correct result *in norm*: that is, the norm of the difference between the cross-validated result and the true result is small.
+This is typical: many results in the literature that show the efficacy of cross-methods do so by proving that with high probability that method is very near a correct result *in norm*: that is, the norm of the difference between the cross-encoded result and the ideal true result is small.
 Our encoding was close to the true result, in this sense, but still represented a data leak, one that linear regression was able to exploit.

 Again, this chimeric "well-fit model" will be useless on new data.
 Let's try it.